m4tice/py-prj-tmpl/README.md

 # Introduction
-This Git repo serves as a template for newly started Python Project
+This Git repo serves as a template for a newly started Python Project

 **Pylint**
-Github commit of this project is managed with Pylint.
+Github's commitment to this project is managed with Pylint.
-Pylint warnings will prevent the commit action until all the warnings are resolved.
+Pylint warnings will prevent the commit until all the warnings are resolved.
-In case you cannot resolve the warning, leave the following comment at end of the same line
+In case you cannot resolve the warning, leave the following comment at the end of the same line

     # pylint: disable=<pylint-warning-1>, <pylint-warning-2>, etc.